acnsoft/TELAMON/README.md

 # Disclaimer (sorumluluk reddi)

 [En] People who use this tool are not our responsibility.
 Illegal actions are the sole responsibility of the user.
-Programmers cannot be held responsible
+Programmers cannot be held responsible.
+If you use this tool, you accept automatic readme.md.

 [Tr] Bu aracı kullanan kişiler bizim sorumluluğumuzda değildir.
 Yasa dışı işlemler tamamen kullanıcının sorumluluğundadır.
-Programı geliştirenler sorumlu tutulamaz
+Programı geliştirenler sorumlu tutulamaz.
+Bu aracı kullanırsanız, otomatik readme.md'yi kabul etmiş olursunuz.

 Copyright © 2022 A Studios